Ralphie: I want a Red Ryder carbine action two-hundred shot range model air rifle.

 They say they’d rather have what brother got.

-When children are little they tend to respond to situations with the limbic part of their brain – the part that controls emotional processing.
-Kids don’t yet have mature reasoning, so they feel something and go with it.
+When children are little they primarily respond to situations with the limbic part of their brain – the part that controls emotional processing.
+Their responses bypass the cerebral cortex (the reasoning part of the brain) and jump straight into emotional response.
+This is why kids feel something and then go with it.

 NOT THE RED PLATE!

 I DON’T WANT TO EAT BROCCOLI!

 This is the reason a lot of early childhood is spent teaching our children how to manage their emotions… so we can give their reasoning a fighting chance.
 We need to teach our kids the polite way (and the impolite way) to respond to gifts so they are able to draw on that when emotions are high.